mooreaz92/bank_campaign_optimizer/README.md

 <br>
 </br>
     - The customer's current financial goals are likely the third most important factor in determining whether or not a customer will subscribe to a term deposit and it is not included in the dataset.
 If the customer is looking to invest in a term deposit to save for retirement, they are more likely to subscribe to a term deposit.
-    - We could only loosely infer this based off of the customer's age.
+    - We could only loosely infer this based on the customer's age.
 This is not a good way to determine the customer's current financial goals for two reasons:
         - A customer's age does not necessarily correlate with their financial goals, and
         - The customer's age is a continuous variable that within itself could have a lot of variation not detailed in this dataset (i.e., a customer could be 30 years old and be saving for retirement, or a customer could be 60 years old and be saving for a down payment on a new house)